Church Resource Page

 5/9/20 This week's call began with a wonderful devotional by Willard Maxwell, an interview by Mac Pier with Gary Frost, a longtime friend of Mac’s and National director of March for Jesus.
 The chat log is included in the recording, so that you can access the links that were shared.
 We encourage you to invite your friends to join the call next week as Bishop Claude Alexander will be with us for the first half of the call – don’t miss it!

 Note that you can fast forward through the time that we were in Breakout Rooms for Prayer from about 13 ½ minutes to about 24 minutes.
 Also, if you had to leave at 9:30, there was some good interaction with Gary after the meeting officially ended…

-5/16/20 - 6/20/20 The information for these weeks and their links are included in the "Recent Zoom Meetings on Racial Healing" in the "News You Can Use" section at the beginning of this page.
+5/16/20 - Current The information and their links that focused on racial healing for the weeks since 5/12 is shown in "Recent Zoom Meetings on Racial Healing" within the "News You Can Use" section at the beginning of this page.

 Churches Helping Churches

 From their website: "We want all churches to flourish!
 The focus on the direct aid is churches that serve low-income communities in urban areas that have been disproportionately impacted by the COVID-19 crisis."

 There is no question that Christian churches are called to assist each other in times of need.
 Without assistance many small churches serving vulnerable populations will be severely affected.
 Learn more on their website.